iamchanii/pothos-plugin-result/README.md

 ## Limitation

+- The `t.result` only can be used in mutation type.
 - The types that can be created with `t.result` are limited to objects.
 Array types are not supported.

 ## License